-The results regarding the impact of the epidemic on the national economy predict in the case of the first scenario (S1) a loss of -7.9% for the entire year 2020, while the second (S2) and third scenarios (S3) imply contractions of -6.0% and -5.0%, respectively.
-Our estimates show that in the case of the second and third scenarios damages of 37.7% and 31.5%, respectively, at the level of national economy were implicitly presumed (at the peak of the epidemic), thus higher than in global economy but lower than in the EU.
-Figure 3b shows the daily impact of the epidemic in Romania until the end of 2020.
+In the context of our application, it is not surprising that the relaxation of the measures imposed by the authorities in Romania starts in mid-May, which, according to the theoretical trajectory means the transition to the fourth phase, namely the beginning of the epidemic regression, of course only in case of no second wave of epidemic.
+The results regarding the impact of the epidemic on the national economy predict in the case of the first scenario (S1) a loss of -6.4% for the whole year 2020, while the second one (S2) implies an annual decrease of the economy of -6.0%.
+Our estimates show that in the case of the second scenario a 47% damage to the national economy level was assumed (at the peak of the pandemic), thus close to the value given by the standard scenario (50%).
+Figure 3b shows the daily impact of the epidemic in Romania by the end of 2020.